johnzz/WordSorter/README.md

 Go project can be run by entering the Go directory and issuing the following: `go run main.go 128 sowpods.txt out.txt` 128 is the number of goroutines, sowpods.txt is the input and out.txt is the output.

-Java project can be run by entering Java directory and compile using `javac Sort.java` then run by issuing `java Sort 128 sowpods.txt out.txt`
+Java project can be run by entering Java directory and compile using `javac Sort.java` then run by issuing `java Sort 16 sowpods.txt out.txt`

 ## Results

-On my Macbook Air 13" mid-2012 the results where the following:
-Go: 732ms
+On my ThinkPad T430 I7 2.9 With 830SSD
+C:\Work\Test\WordSorter\Java>java -Xmx1024m -Xms1024m -Xmn512m -Xss512k -XX:+UseParallelGC Sort 16 sowpods.txt out.txt
+Loading contents of sowpods.txt...
+46ms
+Sorting...
+141ms
+Writing results to out.txt...
+62ms

+Using 16 threads, 267751 words was sorted in 249 milliseconds.

+What the Fuck!
-Java: 952ms
+Java: 259ms